abowfzl/abowfzl.github.io/_posts/2024-09-24-How-LLMs-Work.md

 3. **Reinforcement Learning (RLHF):**
    - Humans step in to correct the model’s mistakes, which teaches the model to provide more accurate answers.

+### Pre-Training:

+During this phase, the model requires a huge amount of data to learn how to predict the next word.
+In this process, the model not only learns grammar and sentence structure, but also gains a broad understanding of various topics, along with some additional capabilities that we’ll discuss later.

+But here’s a question: What are the potential issues with this kind of pre-training?
+There are several, but the main concern I want to highlight is related to what the model is actually learning.

+Essentially, the model becomes good at generating continuous text on a given topic, but it doesn’t excel at responding to specific instructions or questions.
+The issue is that it hasn't been trained to act like a helpful assistant.

+For instance, if you ask a pre-trained LLM, “What is your first name?”, it might reply with, “What is your last name?”
+This happens because the model has encountered similar sequences in its training data (such as empty forms) and is simply trying to complete the pattern.

+It struggles with following clear instructions because this type of structured conversation—where an instruction is followed by a relevant response—was not common in the data used for training.
+Platforms like Quora or StackOverflow might be closer examples of that structure, but they are rare compared to the vast variety of text the model was trained on.

+### Fine-Tuning:

+This is where instruction tuning steps in.
+We take the pre-trained LLM, which has learned how to predict words, and teach it something new: how to follow instructions.
+Essentially, we’re doing the same thing as before—training the model to predict one word at a time—but now, we’re using a more curated dataset filled with high-quality instruction-response pairs.

+In this phase, the model "un-learns" its habit of simply completing text and instead evolves into an assistant that understands and responds according to user instructions.
+The dataset used for this fine-tuning is much smaller than what we used in pre-training, and there’s a reason for that: creating these instruction-response pairs is costly, as they require human input, unlike the massive and inexpensive self-supervised data we used earlier.
+This stage is referred to as supervised instruction fine-tuning for that reason.

+Some LLMs, like ChatGPT, go through an additional phase called reinforcement learning from human feedback (RLHF).
+We won’t dive too deep into it, but this phase works similarly to instruction tuning.
+The goal is to further align the model’s responses with human values and preferences.
+Early research suggests that RLHF plays a key role in helping LLMs reach, or even exceed, human-level performance.
+By blending reinforcement learning with language modeling, we’re seeing tremendous potential for improving LLMs far beyond what they can currently do.

 ## Challenges with LLMs

 Despite their abilities, LLMs face several challenges: